Siddhesh2241/Home-Price-Prediction/README.md

-# House Price Prediction App
+# 🏠 House Price Prediction App

-This repository contains a Streamlit web application for predicting house prices based on various features such as square footage, location, number of bedrooms, and more.
-The app leverages a pre-trained machine learning model to make predictions and stores data in a MySQL database.
+This repository contains a 🌐 Streamlit web application for predicting house prices based on various features like square footage, location, number of bedrooms, and more!
+The app uses a pre-trained machine learning model and stores data in a MySQL database for efficient record-keeping.

-## Table of Contents
+## 📑Table of Contents

 *  Overview
 *  Project Structure